Intro to Cybersecurity

 Cryptology: It is the study of secure communication (codes).

 Cryptography: A subset of Cryptology.
-It is the art of creating and encrypting data.
+It is the study of creating and encrypting data.

 Cryptanalysis: Another subset of cryptology.
-It is the art of deciphering and decoding encrypted data (without being told the key).
+It is the study of deciphering and decoding encrypted data (without being told the key).

 Steganography: Similar to cryptography, but it does not encode information.
 It hides it instead.